-Children are provided with a 40 minute lunch/recess period, as well as snack time in their classroom.
+Children are provided with a 40 minute lunch/recess period, as well as an additional snack time in their classroom.
 Please pack a healthy snack for your child to eat during their daily snack time.
-We suggest it be placed in a paper bag or small reusable lunch box clearly marked with your child's name.
+Your child's snack should be packed separately from their lunch and placed in a paper bag or small reusable lunch box clearly marked with your child's name.